Reina Scully: Early and personal life

 Scully was born in a small town in Shizuoka Prefecture, Japan, and moved to New Jersey when she was three.
 She later studied psychology at Rutgers University.
 She moved back to Japan in 2018.
+She is married to her husband Mike Flusk.
+They have one daughter.

 Online career

 Scully adopted her stage name as a reference to X-Files character Dana Scully.
 She launched her YouTube channel on October 17, 2011.
 On her channel she discusses Japanese culture and media including anime reviews and travel vlogs.

 She began to garner popularity on the platform after appearing on SourceFed videos.
 Her first appearance for SourceFed was in March 2014 on the secondary SourceFedNerd channel; she appeared alongside Meg Turney in an anime club-styled video discussing Tonari no Seki-kun.
 SourceFed Studios later brought Scully on as permanent host and she primarily appeared on the Nerd channel.
 In 2015, Discovery Digital Networks (DDN), SourceFed's parent company, launched Super Panic Frenzy (SPF), a gaming YouTube channel.
 Scully and Steven Suptic were the hosts of SPF, until it became defunct in 2016.

 Scully appeared with fellow SourceFed hosts at VidCon 2015 and 2016.
 In 2016, Scully left SourceFed; in her announcement of her departure from the channel she specifically thanked SourceFed founder Philip DeFranco, referring to him as a mentor.
 In 2017, after Discovery Communications sold its DDN portfolio to Group Nine Media, SourceFedNerd was briefly rebranded as NowThis Nerd.
 Scully voiced staunch criticism of the rebrand.

 In 2018, Scully criticized Logan Paul in the wake of his suicide forest video.
 Following this, Scully received racist messages and cyberbullying from some of Paul's audience.

 Later that February, Scully was brought on by digital studio Life Noggin to host Play Noggin Game Night.
 The series was streamed on Twitch and featured Scully and her guests playing video games and posing trivia questions related to those titles.

 In November 2019, the YouTube channel First We Feast launched Gochi Gang, a series hosted by Scully featuring her discuss Japanese culture, with a heavy focus on Japanese cuisine.
 Guests on the series have included DeFranco, Claire Saffitz, Sean Evans, Denzel Curry, and Asuka.
 Scully appeared on Pizza Wars, another series distributed by First We Feast, in 2021.

+In April 2025, she co-hosted Star Wars Celebration live from Japan.